MeghnaShetty96/8-Week-SQL-Challenge-/Case Study#1 - Danny's Diner/SQL Solution - Danny's Diner.md

 ## Bonus Questions

-### 11. The following questions are related creating basic data tables that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL.Recreate the following table output using the available data:
+### 11. The following questions are related to creating basic data tables that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL.

 ```sql
 SELECT s.customer_id, s.order_date, mn.product_name, mn.price,